srdoty/AbstractAlgebraBook/README.md

 ### Lecture Notes on Abstract Algebra

-This repository contains the source files for my book *Lecture Notes in Abstract Algebra*.
+This repository contains the source files for my book *Lecture Notes on Abstract Algebra*.

 A copy of the compiled PDF file can be found in this repository, where it is named `all-in-one.pdf`, or by visiting the author's home page at